Many SEO bloggers preach for the acquisition of organic traffic by acquiring expired domains. Is it working? Not so sure!

 Redirecting the domain to their own Facebook page wouldn’t have been more relevant.

-So, I made a Redirect 301 of every relevant pages that were still getting traffic from Google.
+I made a Redirect 301 from each of those relevant pages to the profile.

 Expired Domain Acquisition Results